-Forecasters warn of 80mph wind gusts as Storm Eleanor heads for UK
+Forecasters warn of 80mph wind gusts as storm Eleanor heads for UK

-Northern Ireland is to experience wind gusts of up to 80mph on Tuesday night and Wednesday morning, as Storm Eleanor heads for UK shores.
+Britain is to experience wind gusts of up to 80mph on Tuesday night, the Met Office has said, as Storm Eleanor heads for the nation's shores.

-The fifth named storm of the season will bring a “very windy” spell to the UK on Tuesday night and Wednesday.
+The fifth named storm of the season will bring a "very windy" spell to the UK on Tuesday night and Wednesday, forecasters said.

-The Met Office prediction for Northern Ireland from 6pm Tuesday until 8am Wednesday warned: “A spell of strong winds is expected later Tuesday, overnight into Wednesday morning.
-Combined with a period of high tides, it is likely that some western coastal communities will be affected by large waves and spray, and there is a small chance that injuries and danger to life could occur from large waves and beach material being thrown on to sea fronts, roads and coastal properties.

-“Power cuts and disruption to other services (mobile phones for example) may occur, and there is a small chance of transport disruption or cancellation of public transport.”

 The Met Office has issued several national severe weather warnings due to the potential for travel disruption.